 How Do Judges Rule on Child Support?

-How do judges rule on child support?
-Each state has child support guidelines which are presumed to be equitable.
+Each state has child support guidelines that are presumed to be equitable.
 They are presumed to be fair.
-They work like this: It starts with worksheets and guidelines.
+It starts with worksheets and guidelines.
 For example, in Massachusetts, it starts with income, how to calculate income and how income is defined.
 There are 28 definitions of income for child support calculation purposes.
 Number 28 says “anything else not mentioned above,” which means anything and everything is income for child support purposes.

-There are also issues of deviation.
-You can deviate for purposes like unique needs of a child, or extraordinary medical costs, or a parent who has extraordinary travel expenses to deal with when it comes to parenting.
+- There are also issues of deviation.
+You can deviate for purposes such as unique needs of a child or extraordinary medical costs that need to be dealt with when it comes to parenting.